Atakamoto/WaitzViz/README.md

 # Waitz Data Scraper (for UCSD Building Crowdedness Information)

-This project retrieves real-time busyness data from the **Waitz API** and uploads it to **Google Sheets** using an AWS Lambda function.
+This project retrieves real-time busyness data from the **Waitz API** which contains information about the business of places like Geisel Library and RIMAC and uploads it to **Google Sheets** using an AWS Lambda function.
 The script extracts location names, occupancy percentages, and open/closed status while also recording timestamps for tracking trends over time.

 ## Features